ayhandorman/Soldier/MapEditor/README.md

 ## How it works?

-Hold down left mouse button to draw selected tile and download the map after clicking on generate button.
+Hold down left mouse button to draw selected tile, press " to resize and reset the world and download the map after clicking on generate button.